 Ready in about 30 minutes, this easy baked red snapper recipe with bold Mediterranean flavors, fresh herbs, and bell peppers is a must-try!
 Be sure to read through for tips and watch the video below.

 One of the communal Mediterranean meals I grew up with is whole baked fish cooked on the bone, with fresh herbs and whatever vegetables happen to be in season.

 And red snapper, which is a popular white fish with a beautiful redish skin, has a firm texture and sweet and subtle nutty flavor that make it the perfect choice for this kind of preparation.
-Whole snapper makes a show-stopping centerpiece with such little effort, and I'll let you in on a secret: Ask your fishmonger to clean and gut the fish for you so you'll have a whole fish ready to work with.
+While it's great baked in fillets too, like with my baked red snapper recipe, whole snapper makes a show-stopping centerpiece with such little effort.
+And I'll let you in on a secret: Ask your fishmonger to clean and gut the fish for you so you'll have a whole fish ready to work with.

 This easy red snapper recipe, seasoned with garlic and warm spices, and stuffed with bell peppers and fresh herbs is a take on one my mom makes.
 And it’s a hit, particularly served with a side of rice or roasted potatoes and a big Fattoush salad.

 The key to flavoring a whole fish is to season the fish both outside and inside.
 I make a point of cutting some slits on both sides of the fish to insert the minced garlic and my trio of spices--cumin, coriander, and sumac.
 And don't forget the cavity: That cleaned gut makes the perfect pocket to carry more of the garlic, spices, fresh herbs, and even some of the veggies.

 If you haven’t cooked snapper before, you may be wondering how to buy a good snapper for this recipe.